AlexPoltak/vrs_cvicenie_3/README.md

     - `hsv_brightness` - brightness of colors would be changed based on this value
     - `removeOtherColor` - removeOtherColor whether actual colors of points in frame restriction zones would be replaced by color based on intensity

-&emsp;&emsp;It returns info about colorizing(indexes of points that were colorized and position of camera)
+&emsp;&emsp;This method returns info structure about colorizing( Indexes of points that were colorized and position of camera )

 ```js
     ColorizedDataInfo colorizeFrame(BaseFrame &frame,ColorizingInfo *imgfr,CameraDataInfo &videodata, cv::VideoCapture &cap,int &openedFileID,double timeshift,imageFrameRestriction *imgFrameRestriction,double hsv_saturation,double hsv_brightness,bool removeOtherColor=true);